 Try to allot a few extra days in the Berg Lake area and use them to explore Snowbird Pass and/or do the Hargreaves Glacier/Mumm Basin Route.
 Both offer outstanding vistas and wonderful wildflowers in summer.

-Useful Information about a Berg Lake backpacking trip
+Useful information for your Berg Lake backpacking trip

 Distance: Gain 800 metres over 23 kilometres (that gets you to the Robson Pass Campground) It’s 21 kilometres to Berg Lake.